aws/aws-toolkit-common/telemetry/csharp/README.md

 msbuild TelemetryClient.proj
 ```

-Afterwards, the `AwsToolkit.Telemtry.SDK` solution can be built.
+Afterwards, the `AwsToolkit.Telemetry.SDK` solution can be built.

-The SDK Generator code is pinned to a release tag, so that changes in the SDK repo do not have an unepxected impact in the Telemetry CI/CD.
+The SDK Generator code is pinned to a release tag, so that changes in the SDK repo do not have an unexpected impact in the Telemetry CI/CD.

 ### Updating the AWSSDK version used

-When the toolkit is updated to use a newer version of the AWSSDK, it may be necessary to update the version used by `AwsToolkit.Telemtry.SDK`.
+When the toolkit is updated to use a newer version of the AWSSDK, it may be necessary to update the version used by `AwsToolkit.Telemetry.SDK`.
 Perform the following steps:

 -   Determine which version of `AWSSDK.Core` you need ([NuGet](https://www.nuget.org/packages/AWSSDK.Core/), [SDK Changelog](https://github.com/aws/aws-sdk-net/blob/master/SDK.CHANGELOG.md)), then look up the corresponding [release tag](https://github.com/aws/aws-sdk-net/tags).
 -   If necessary, update the tag of the SDK Generator source used.
 This is the `DotNetSdkTag` value in [TelemetryClient.proj](/telemetry/csharp/TelemetryClient.proj).